mflatt/shplait/IMPLEMENTATION.md

 the engine from Plait in Racket.
 It provides `unify_do` and `unify_defn_do`, for example, to get unification requests and ones that specifically register definitions that are subject to inference of polymorphism.
-The inference engine has facilties to distinguish some arrow types from others, because that's tused to cusotmize the error message more reliably when a (non-)function is misused; that was probably more important for Racket-style syntax, though, where students are easily confused by extra parentheses.
+The inference engine has facilities to distinguish some arrow types from others, because that's used to customize the error message more reliably when a (non-)function is misused; that was probably more important for Racket-style syntax, though, where students are easily confused by extra parentheses.